-Note: These requirements apply only in a left-to-right language environment in an English-language locale.
+Note - These requirements apply only in a left-to-right language environment in an English-language locale.
 You must make the appropriate changes for other locales.

-Pop-up menus provide access to frequently used functions and should be used pervasively throughout the Common Desktop Environment desktop environment.
+Pop-up menus provide access to frequently used functions and should be used pervasively throughout the Common Desktop Environment environment.
 A pop-up menu may contain a collection of options that appear in different menus available from the menu bar.
 For example, it may contain items from both the File and Edit menus.

-by:[Recommended] Your application should provide a pop-up menu for any element that is selectable within its data pane. bx:[Recommended] If your application provides functions that apply to a data pane and not any specific element therein, then a pop-up menu is provided that contains the frequently used data pane functions and is accessible by pressing BMenu when the mouse pointer is over the background of the pane or a nonselectable element within the pane. cb:[Recommended] The functions accessible from within your application's pop-up menus are also accessible from buttons displayed within the window or menus accessed through the menu bar. ca:[Recommended] Every pop-up menu in your application has a title that indicates the function the menu performs or the element on which it operates. cd:[Optional] Choices within your pop-up menus are organized in the following manner: <choices that manage the object such as Open, Save, and Properties> separator - <standard edit menu choices such as Cut, Copy and Paste> ---- separator -----<other choices>
+by: Your application should provide a pop-up menu for any element that is selectable within its data pane.-page 205 bx:

+If your application provides functions that apply to a data pane and not any specific element therein, then a pop-up menu is provided that contains the frequently used data pane functions and is accessible by pressing BMenu when the mouse pointer is over the background of the pane or a nonselectable element within the pane.-page 205 cb: The functions accessible from within your application's pop-up menus are also accessible from buttons displayed within the window or menus accessed through the menu bar.-page 206 ca: Every pop-up menu in your application has a title that indicates the function the menu performs or the element on which it operates.-page 206

+Choices within your pop-up menus are organized in the following manner:-page 209

+<choices that manage the object such as Open, Save, and Properties>

+----- separator -----